Saudi gunman tweeted against US before naval base shooting

 “There are a number of Saudi students who are close to the shooter and continue to cooperate in this investigation,” Rojas said.
 “The Saudi government has pledged to fully cooperate with our investigation.”

-“My view is that for us to be bringing in these foreign nationals, you have to take precautions to protect the country,” the governor said.
-He added: “To have this individual be able to take out of three of our sailors, to me that’s unacceptable, and I think it could have been prevented with better vetting.”
+“To have this individual be able to take out three of our sailors, to me that’s unacceptable,” the governor added.

 Earlier in the week of the shooting, Alshamrani hosted a dinner party where he and three others watched videos of mass shootings, another U.S. official told the AP on Saturday.